AlexeyTaranov/SerializeReferenceDropdown/README.md

 [![](Documentation~/CopyPaste.gif "Copy Paste Example")](Documentation~/CopyPaste.gif "Copy Paste Example")

-## RefTo (Unity 2023.2+)
+# RefTo (Unity 2023.2+) (Reference to SerializeReference)

 This class support references to Serialize References!
-With context menu you can copy-paste serialize references into the class RefTo<TType> with limits to TType.
 You can assign RefTo with Drag and Drop or with context menu.

+Inspector will help avoid not to assign wrong object types, runtime type checks - "as operator" cast.

 ```csharp
 [SerializeField] private RefTo<IShape,MonoBehaviour> _refShape;